SayakaMiura/TopHap/README.txt

-TopHap_v0.1.1
+﻿TopHap_v1.1.1
 (Copyright 2021, Authors and Temple University; see license below)

-Updated January 24, 2021
+Updated November 16, 2021
 ==================

+TopHap infers bootstrap-supported phylogenies of common haplotypes in the given data.
+See Caraballo et al. (ref.
+1) for the detail.
 The TopHap program has been developed by Sayaka Miura.
 It is written in Python3.7 for Windows.
 You are free to download, modify, and expand this code under a permissive license similar to the BSD 2-Clause License (see below).
-TopHap identifies common haplotypes from alignments of SARS-CoV-2 genome sequences and infer bootstrap-supported phylogenies.
-Users can expand the phylogeny by providing additional alignments.
-See Caraballo et al. (ref.
-1) for the detail.
-Sequences sampled from late December 2019 to early October 2020 are already included.
-So, TopHap will identify common haplotypes in alignments that are provided by users and infer bootstrap-supported phylogenies with the additional haplotypes.

 Dependencies
 ==================